mongodb/docs/source/tutorial/deploy-replica-set.rst

 Requirements
 ------------

-Three distinct systems to run each node.
-For test systems you can run each three instances of the :option:`mongod` process on a local system (i.e. a laptop) or within a virtual instance.
+Three distinct systems, so that each system can run its own instance of :option:`mongod`.
+For test systems you can run all three instances of the :option:`mongod` process on a local sys em.e. a laptop) or within a virtual instance.
 For production environments, you should endeavor to maintain as much separation between the nodes: Deploy replica set members on distinct hardware, and on systems that draw power from different circuits, to the greatest extent possible.

 Procedure
 ---------